ShufflePerson/PixelPlaceJS/README.md

 This is only required for developers

-1. Clone the repo `git clone https://github.com/DarknessTomDev/Onehook`
+1. Clone the repo `git clone https://github.com/DarknessTomDev/PixelPlaceJS`
 2. Install packages by running `npm install`
-3. Run `npm run run-dev` to start onehook.
+3. Run `npm run run-dev` to start PixelPlaceJS.

 ## Usage